-- Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
-The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - 2.1 to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - 2.2 to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - The School's arrangements for removal from the classroom are through the use of a 'Ready To Learn' system.
-Children are expected to be engaged with their learning and avoid disruptive behaviours.
-In the event of disruption or refusal to work, children will be reminded of the school's expectations.
-If there are repeated failures to meet the school expectations in the classroom, children will be asked to continue with their work in the RTL room.
-Staff on duty in RTL will provide work when it is not appropriate for children to continue with work from the lesson they have been removed from.
-In most cases, children will return to normal lessons for the following period.
-Where a child remains dysregulated, or where there have been several instances of disruptive behaviour throughout the day, they may be asked to remain in RTL for a longer period of time. - It will be the responsibility of the Head teacher to maintain overall strategic oversight of the school's arrangements for any removals.
+- 1 Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
+The education provided may differ from that provided in the mainstream classroom but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for any of the following reasons: - 2.1 to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.2 to allow the pupil to regain calm in a safe space. - The Academy's arrangements for removal from the classroom are that students will receive a warning when behaviour falls below that which is acceptable in the classroom.
+A second warning will result in removal from the classroom to the Cover Hub where they will continue their work. - 4 It will be the responsibility of the [Principal / Head teacher] to maintain overall strategic oversight of the school's arrangements for any removals. - 5 The Academy will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - 6 When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
+The Principal / Head teacher and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day;

-- 5 The School will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
-The Principal / Head teacher and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, notify their social worker.
+- 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - 6.4 ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, notify their social worker.
 If the pupil is looked-after, ensure their Personal Education Plan is appropriately reviewed and amended and notify their Virtual School Head.